dkrautschick/aiven/README.md

 # How to create a quick Kafka example with Aiven

-This tutorial should show how to create a quick example setup for using the Kafka platform in the Aiven Cloud offering including proper monitoring with a Grafana dashboard.
+This tutorial shows you how to create a quick example setup for using the Kafka platform in the Aiven Cloud offering including proper monitoring with a Grafana dashboard.

 ## Sign up to Aiven using the free tier offering

-You can register for free on the Aiven web console and use a free tier offering which allows to use the services for a particular time to evaluate it.
+You can register for free on the Aiven web console and use a free tier offering which allows you to use the services for a particular time to evaluate it.

 ![Screenshot01](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot01.jpg)